Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.3.a.**  Did you show up on Friday?
 (Yes / No)

 **Q.3.b.**  Were you able to connect with everyone in your group?
-(Yes / No) Please share their names
+(Yes / No) Please share their names.

 Drawing from your experiences in class Friday,

-**Q.3.c.**  What audience and topic did your group identify?
+**Q.3.c.**  What audience and topic did your group identify and write down on the index cards?

-**Q.3.d.**  What audience and topic did your group recieve?
+**Q.3.d.**  What audience and topic did your group receive?

 **Q.3.e.** Brainstorming report, based on the audience and topic combination - what mediums did you identify? (name 3 here)

-**Q.3.f.** Select one medium and further explore it individually (in a paragraph describe how the medium serves the audience for a given topic).
+**Q.3.f.** Select two mediums from your group brainstorm list and further explore them individually.
+In a paragraph describe how the medium serves the audience for a given topic.

-**Your questions** Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?
+**Your questions or concerns** Do you have any unanswered questions or concerns (from this week, past weeks, or general BIOE) that you would like to share with us?

 # Final Project - Group Activity.1: Team Rules
 ### Due with PSET-4 (6 Points)
+Turn in a copy of your team rules.
+We expect to see five or more rules that you have all agreed upon.

 ## Extra learning (100% optional):